The Florida Federation of Garden Clubs Headquarters 1400 S. Denning Drive, Winter Park, FL 32789

 Officers of the Florida Federation of Garden Clubs, Inc.

-First Vice President: Albert (Al) Latina
+FFGC President: Albert (Al) Latina Theme: Diversity in the Garden

 Al has served on the FFGC Executive Board since 2013, when he was elected to the position of Third Vice President.